junxuans/junxuans.github.io/_pages/teaching.md

 nav: true
 nav_order: 6
 ---
-Here are some courses I have TA'ed for:
+Here are some courses I have worked (or will be working) as a teaching assistant for:

 Caltech: